darwinia-network/darwinia-docs-deprecated/content/blog/2020-06-01-darwinia-project-moon-en.md

 > Attention:
 > \1.
 The format of the node name has to be “Name | The first 10 digits of Crab address”.
 E.g: Darwinia | 5E2hLjZMeV
 > \2.
-The address needs to have a balance, cRING can be got at the faucet.
+The address needs to have a balance, CRING can be got at the faucet.

 Running Crab nodes through official tutorials, requiring a certain technical foundation.
 Tutorial: https://docs.darwinia.network/docs/en/crab-tut-node